highslater/Responsive_Website_Development_And_Design/Web Application Development with JavaScript and MongoDB/Week_1_COMPLETED/textcircle_ARCHIVED/DevLog/devLog.md

 #Web Application Development with JavaScript and MongoDB
-##MongoDB, Meteor and reactive data
+##Week 1: MongoDB, Meteor and reactive data
 ###Learning outcomes
 ####By the end of this module, you will be able to: